terryaney/KatApp/readme.md

 // Model specifying a key and reactive calculation value { 'key': 'Retirement.Summary', 'name': 'Fred', get savings() { return rbl.value('total-savings'); } }
 ```

-The flow for locating a localized string is as follows:

-1. Use localized string for full 'languagecode-country/regioncode' if present.
-1. Used localized string for 'languagecode' if present.
-1. Use localized string for 'en-us' if present.
-1. Use localized string for 'en' if present.
-1. Use the `key` value when no localized string is found.
+See [application.getLocalizedString](#ikatappgetlocalizedstring) for full documentation.

-The `v-ka-resource` directive has a couple shorthand capabilities which allows for more terse markup.
+The `v-ka-resource` directive has a couple shorthand capabilities which allows for more terse markup, see samples below for supported markup.

 ### v-ka-resource Samples